sparsh-ai/recohut/00-curriculum/01-basic.md

 5. `requests` library
 6. `psycopg2` and `sqlalchemy` library

-### Labs
+**Labs**

-1. Building Functions and Classes in Python
+1. Building Functions in Python
 2. Read/Write and Manipulate Data using Pandas
 3. Data Format Conversion - CSV to Parquet, JSON to CSV/Parquet
 4. Pulling Data from APIs using requests library
 5. Connect to Postgres and Redshift from Python
-6. Load and Read the data from Postgres and Redshift using Python
+6. Load and Read the data from Postgres using Python

 ## SQL Programming